-This hub has been designed for participants of the ANZCA and FPM Continuing Professional Development (CPD) Program and any medical professionals interested in resources for keeping up-to-date with current research in the area of anaesthesia and pain medicine, including those resources available through the ANZCA library.
+This hub has been designed for participants of the ANZCA and FPM Continuing Professional Development (CPD) Program and other medical professionals interested in resources for keeping up-to-date with current research in the area of anaesthesia and pain medicine, including those resources available through the ANZCA library.

 The ANZCA Continuing Professional Development (CPD) Program operates on a three-year cycle, with triennial and annual minimum requirements.
 Support resources for CPD activities are divided as follows: